frasalute/Transformer_SCAN/README.md

 Detailed results are available in the project report.

 ## Limitations
 - Computational constraints, suggested to run with at least 3GPU.

+## Get Involved
+Feel free to fork the repository, create a branch, and submit a pull request with your contributions.
+If you have questions, suggestions, or want to connect, reach out via email or GitHub!😊